 What she found was grim.
 Many people with angiosarcoma, a rare and aggressive cancer of the blood vessel lining, survived for only about six months beyond diagnosis.
 Fewer than 30 percent were alive after five years.
 And because the type of cancer is so rare — only about 300 people are diagnosed each year worldwide — there were no standard treatment protocols.

 Devastated, Painter, then 36 and the mother of two young girls, turned to a source not many of her science colleagues consulted: Facebook.
 She found a Facebook group made up of others with her disease.
 It had just eight members, but here’s what counted: They were all alive.

-“I’m a trained scientist — what was I doing there?” she asked a packed room of researchers, patients, survivors and patient advocates at Fred Hutchinson Cancer Research Center on Monday.
-“When you have a cancer that has no standard of care, any direction in the darkness is like a beacon.”
+“I’m a trained scientist — what was I doing there?” she asked a packed room of researchers, patients, survivors, and patient advocates at Fred Hutchinson Cancer Research Center on Monday.
+“When you have cancer that has no standard of care, any direction in the darkness is like a beacon.”

 With new technology for generating reams of genomic and molecular data, few scientists need convincing of the potential for big data — combined with clinical information from individual patients — to yield big answers for targeted cancer treatments.
 Even Vice President Joe Biden is on board, calling on cancer researchers to share databases as part of his National Cancer Moonshot Initiative.

 What Painter advocates is the need for new partners to drive that research and new tools to collect that data: namely, patients and social media.

 “We live in an era where we’re all interconnected,” she said.
 “We all look for each other.
 We want that human connection.
 As a result of that alone, we drive the ability to have researchers dip in and work with us.”